 Why can't you roll my ticket over to Kiwiburn 2023?

 Kiwiburn 2023 is a long time away, and an entirely separate event.
 This would involve a lot of administration to roll tickets over and refund those who can’t attend, and we can’t predict what might happen next year.

 Our Society Membership Fees also need to be collected annually, so this would have to be managed separately in the event of a roll-over.

-Because of this, it was decided that the simpler approach would be to treat each event separately, and to refund tickets for Kiwiburn 2021.
+Because of this, it was decided that the simpler approach would be to treat each event separately, and to offer pro-rata refunds on tickets for Kiwiburn 2022.